RIPAGlobal/scimitar/README.md

     protected

-      def save(scim_user, operation)

-        # You might need to enclose the code below in a transaction of some
-        # sort, depending on your storage engine's behaviour.
-It is definitely
-        # needed for ActiveRecord.
-        #
-        case operation
-          when :create
-            record = User.new
-            # Fill in all data from the SCIM payload, e.g. via Scimitar::Resources::Mixin#from_scim!
-            record.from_scim!(scim_hash: scim_resource.as_json)

-          when :replace
-            record = find_record(scim_resource['id'])
-            # Replace all attributes from the SCIM payload, e.g. via Scimitar::Resources::Mixin#from_scim!
-            record.from_scim!(scim_hash: scim_resource.as_json)

-          when :patch
-            record = find_record(scim_resource['id'])
-            # Update some attributes from the SCIM patch data, e.g. via Scimitar::Resources::Mixin#from_scim_patch!
-            record.from_scim_patch!(patch_hash: scim_resource.as_json)
-        end

-        # ...and persist 'record'.
-You should always try to store the
-        # 'externalId' value.
-      rescue ActiveRecord::RecordInvalid => exception
-        # Map the enternal errors to a ScimEngine error.
-        raise ScimEngine::ResourceInvalidError.new(...error message here...)
-      end

       # The class including Scimitar::Resources::Mixin which declares mappings
       # to the entity you return in #resource_type.
       #
       def storage_class
         User
-      end

-      # Return an index (list) ActiveRecord::Relation scope for User records.
-      #
-      def user_scope
-        # Return a User scope here - e.g. User.all, Company.users...
       end

       # Find your user.
 The +id+ parameter is one of YOUR identifiers, which